yxh7d08c/IntriFACE/README.md

 Two evaluation scripts are provided to assess the effectiveness of the trained models:

-1. **test_iid_detector.py**: Designed for rapid inference, this script allows you to specify a directory containing facial images to be evaluated (including any custom deepfake content).
+1. **test_IntriFace.py**: Designed for rapid inference, this script allows you to specify a directory containing facial images to be evaluated (including any custom deepfake content).
 It returns the detector’s prediction results for each sample.
-2. **test_eval_iid_datasets.py**: Used for comprehensive performance evaluation of the detector, this script reports aggregated metrics such as AUC, ACC, and EER across different test datasets.
+2. **test_IntriFace_datasets.py**: Used for comprehensive performance evaluation of the detector, this script reports aggregated metrics such as AUC, ACC, and EER across different test datasets.

 In addition, we provide scripts for visualizing Figures 8 and 9 in the paper.
-Specifically, you can navigate to the `ModelName/tools` directory and select the desired script to execute:
+Specifically, you can navigate to the `IntriFACE/tools` directory and select the desired script to execute:

-1. **visualize_cosine_iid.py**: Plots the cosine similarity between the latent-space identity representations extracted by ModelName and the corresponding surface-space identities.
+1. **visualize_cosine.py**: Plots the cosine similarity between the latent-space identity representations extracted by IntriFace and the corresponding surface-space identities.
 You need to specify the `--checkpoint` parameter to point to your pretrained weights and adjust the `--dataset` parameter to select the test set to be processed.
-2. **visualize_tsne_iid_ori.py**: Visualizes the baseline model’s ability to distinguish between real and fake samples.
+2. **visualize_tsne_ori.py**: Visualizes the baseline model’s ability to distinguish between real and fake samples.
 You can modify the `--aggregate` parameter to indicate whether the dimensionality reduction is performed based on video IDs or image IDs.
-3. **visualize_tsne_iid.py**: Visualizes the pretrained model’s discrimination capability between real and fake samples.
+3. **visualize_tsne.py**: Visualizes the pretrained model’s discrimination capability between real and fake samples.

 ## 🏆 Results

 <a href="#top">[Back to top]</a>

-We demonstrate the outstanding generalization capability of ModelName.
-We strongly recommend referring to our paper for a detailed discussion of ModelName’s performance differences from existing state-of-the-art methods in terms of robustness, residual identity integrity, and identity purity.
+We demonstrate the outstanding generalization capability of IntriFace.
+We strongly recommend referring to our paper for a detailed discussion of IntriFace’s performance differences from existing state-of-the-art methods in terms of robustness, residual identity integrity, and identity purity.

 <div align="center">
 </div>